-The policy guidelines reflect and flow from the following guiding principles:

-- Gender equality is a core value of ITTO.
+- 4. The Policy Guidelines reflect and flow from the following guiding principles: - Gender equality is a core value of ITTO.
 Achieving ITTO's objectives will be accelerated by efforts to close the gender gap and empower women at all levels. - Integrating a gender perspective means promoting equal opportunities, rights, voice, influence, leadership and benefits for women at all levels and in all spheres of ITTO's work. - Gender equality is a matter of human rights.
 In order to achieve gender equality, it is often necessary to overcome historical biases and empower women to exercise their rights and fulfill their potential to contribute as full and equal members of society. - Gender equality is an issue that concerns both women and men, recognizing that the roles of men and women in forestry systems may differ across cultures.
-Involving men is essential to bring about changes in attitudes, behavior and biases that disenfranchise women. - Achieving gender equality and empowering women depends on generating information on the current situation of women in specific forest sector settings and cultural contexts and identifying social, economic and technological inequalities between men and women. - Implementation of the policy guidelines will be consistent with applicable laws of ITTO member countries and seek to advance the goals of relevant international instruments, including the 2030 Agenda for Sustainable Development and the Convention on the Elimination of All Forms of Discrimination Against Women.
+Involving men is essential to bring about changes in attitudes, behavior and biases that disenfranchise women. - Achieving gender equality and empowering women depends on generating information on the current situation of women in specific forest sector settings and cultural contexts and identifying social, economic and technological inequalities between men and women. - Implementation of the Policy Guidelines will be consistent with applicable laws of ITTO Member countries and seek to advance the goals of relevant international instruments, including the 2030 Agenda for Sustainable Development and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

-V. Guidelines
+V. GUIDELINES

-The Policy Guidelines address and provide guidance on eight core elements: ITTO policies, action plans and thematic programmes; the ITTO project cycle; capacity building; statistics and information; learning, knowledge management and communication; networking and partnerships; internal functioning; and accountability.
+5. The Policy Guidelines address and provide guidance on eight core elements: (1) ITTO policies, action plans and thematic programmes, (2) ITTO project cycle, (3) capacity building, (4) statistics and information, (5) learning, knowledge management and communication, (6) networking and partnerships, (7) internal functioning and (8) accountability.